My Way of Working as a Therapist

 Training in psychotherapy, my first placement gave me experience of working with alcohol issues and my next with primarily young adults working out a variety of issues in their lives.

 I set up in private practice five years ago and gave up social work two years ago.
-People who come to see me bring a range of issues such as: managing anxiety or stress, relationship and family issues, experience of childhood abuse, bereavement, trauma, sadness or depression.
+People who come to see me bring a range of issues such as: managing anxiety or stress, relationship and family issues, experience of childhood abuse, loss, trauma, sadness or depression.
+My background experience supports me in this work.

 My Training and Qualifications